BKeanu1989/go-image-proxy/README.md

     - preferred data usage
         - This is clever because remember that we have the media attribute on the <source> element.
 So, we can instruct browsers to use certain images when working with <picture>, a la: <source srcset="small.jpg" media="(prefers-reduced-data: reduce)" />.
     - wenn html antwort (htmx) -> alt text übernehmen

+    - read img src and replace/edit in load event? is that early enough? -> blocking script in header with window.addEventListener...

 ## Done